At a glance

 Your veterinarian will perform a thorough physical examination and take a medical history of your cat.
 He will palpate the kidneys which may feel smaller than normal.

-Complete blood count: A blood test which measures the cells of the blood to evaluate for signs of infection, inflammation, and anemia.
+Complete blood count: A blood test that measures the cells of the blood to evaluate for signs of infection, inflammation, and anemia.

 Urinalysis: This test on a urine sample will be able to provide additional information on the extent of kidney damage, urine-concentrating ability and if an infection is present in the urinary tract.